 Stories make the chaos easier to understand.
-They appeal to our senses and to our emotions.
+They appeal to our senses and our emotions.
 Emotions are a huge part of storytelling.
-Who didn’t feel fear the first time they read The Shining for example?
+Who didn’t feel fear the first time they saw The Shining, for example?
 Or feel joy when Harry Potter first discovered he was a wizard?

 Storytelling in marketing - undervalued and misunderstood

-Marketing needs to be able to deal with chaos and unpredictability, and with emotions and feelings.
+Marketing has to be able to deal with chaos and unpredictability, and with emotions and feelings.

 But, you won’t find storytelling in many marketing books.
-You won’t find it taught on many marketing courses.
+You won’t find story structure taught on many marketing courses.
 Most marketers we know haven’t had any training on it.

 Marketing is about more than the money you spend